(Disclosure: Some of the links below may be affiliate links)

 It is true that the stock market historically went up on average.
 This means that over a long period of time, the stock market always went up.
 But there were many periods of time where the market goes down more than 10%.

 If you want to invest in the stock market, you need to be prepared for big drops.
 On average, the stock market experiences a 10% decline at least once a year and a 20% drop about every four years.
 And you should be ready for a steep drop of 30% once a decade.

 A very important example is the one from the Japanese stock market.
 In 1990, a huge speculative bubble burst on the Japanese stock market.
 For the next 20 years, the stock market has been going down.
 Until now, almost 30 years, it still has not recovered to the high of 1990.

 2. Investing in the stock market is for the rich

-It is true that some mutual funds have some minimum like 5000 USD.
+Some mutual funds indeed have some minimum, like 5000 USD.
 But you can always use a broker and buy a single share of an Exchange Traded Fund (ETF) for a few hundred dollars.
 There is really no need to get rich before you invest in the stock.
 On the contrary, if you wait until you get rich before you invest, you may well never invest.